A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines

 \subsection{Contribution}

-The top-down \ac{MPM} model formulated in \cite{Zimmermann02} has been widely used in the \ac{PLC} scenario \cite{OperaChannel05, Tonello07bis, Chien15, Huang2012, Gay2016}.
-However, it was proposed for outdoor \ac{PLC} channels in the band up to $20$ MHz.
-Its statistical extension to indoor channels made in \cite{Tonello07} and \cite{Tonello12} was based on heuristic approaches and no rigorous measurement-based analysis of this model for indoor scenarios in the band up to 80 MHz has been found in the literature.
+{The \ac{MPM} model has been widely used in \ac{PLC} scenarios \cite{Zimmermann02,OperaChannel05, Tonello07bis, Chien15, Huang2012, Gay2016}.
+Its validity for outdoor channels in the frequency band up to $20$ MHz was empirically assessed in \cite{Zimmermann02}, which provided the model parameters that yielded the best fit to a set of measured channels.
+Statistical extensions to indoor channels were made in \cite{Tonello07} and \cite{Tonello12}, which proposed channel generators that assumed certain \textit{a priori} probability distributions for the model parameters based on heuristic approaches.
+However, a rigorous measurement-based analysis neither of the \ac{MPM} capacity to model indoor scenarios in the band up to 80 MHz nor of the statistical distributions of the model parameters has been found in the literature.}

 In this context, we make three main contributions: